 Even without a deposit, factor in first month's rent, any application fees, utility setup costs, and moving expenses.
 The total move-in cost is rarely zero.
 For a detailed cost calculator, see brightplace's breakdown of your true monthly cost.

 Yes.
-Deposit alternative programs like Obligo, Rhino, Jetty, and LeaseLock replace the traditional deposit with smaller fees.
+Deposit alternative programs like Obligo, Rhino + Jetty, and LeaseLock replace the traditional deposit with smaller fees.
 Private landlords in high-vacancy markets sometimes waive deposits for qualified applicants.
-Income-qualified housing through HUD may also eliminate deposit requirements for eligible renters (as of Q2 2026).
+Income-qualified housing through HUD may also eliminate deposit requirements.
+Deposit installment plans are now available in states like Colorado and through platforms like Obligo (as of Q3 2026).

 Deposit alternative programs replace your security deposit with a monthly fee or one-time payment.
 The landlord is still protected through insurance or a bank authorization.
-Programs like Rhino charge $5 to $25 per month (as of Q2 2026).
+Programs like Rhino charge $5 to $25 per month (as of Q3 2026).
 These fees are non-refundable, unlike a traditional deposit that can be returned at move-out.
+You still owe the landlord for actual damages at move-out on top of the fees you paid.

 The standard guideline is 30 percent of gross monthly income, which puts your maximum at $900 per month.
 In expensive markets, many renters stretch to 35 or 40 percent.
 Going above 30 percent means cutting back on savings, transportation, or other expenses.
 Factor in utilities and renter's insurance as well.

 Verify the landlord owns the property through county records.
 Require an in-person tour before any payment.
 Avoid listings that request wire transfers, gift cards, or cryptocurrency.
+Watch for AI-generated fake listing photos.
 Review the lease for standard protections including maintenance responsibilities and deposit return terms.
 Legitimate landlords provide written leases and meet tenants at the property.

 Ready to start your search? brightplace tracks rental availability across major markets.
-Start your search at brightplace.ai.
+Start your search at app.brightplace.ai.

 We'll find a place that you'll actually love